 The above example assumes the following:

-You must make at least the minimum payment by the payment due date if there is a balance payable to us on your statement.
+You must make at least the minimum payment each month by the payment due date shown on your monthly statement if there is a balance payable to us.
 You can always pay more than the minimum payment at any time, including repaying everything you owe.

 You must not pay us more than you owe when you make payments to your account, or transfer funds from another credit or store card if this creates a credit balance on your account.
 If there is a credit balance on your account at any time, we may apply it to any recent transactions not yet shown on your account, or to transactions made after the date your account goes into credit.
 We may also return any credit balance to the account from which the money has been sent or pay the funds into a deposit account you hold with us.
 We do not pay interest on any credit balances or take them into account for the purpose of any reward schemes.